Thirdpresence-Open/thirdpresence-ad-sdk-android/README.md

 ### Direct integration:

-Quick guide to start showing ads:
+A quick guide to start showing ads on an application:

-Add Internet permission to AndroidManifest.xml if not already exist:
+Add Internet permission to AndroidManifest.xml if not already exists:
 <uses-permission android:name="android.permission.INTERNET"/>

 Implement VideoAd.Listener interface: